 The realization of high-energy vortex neutrons is of great significance.
 Currently, there are many researchers exploring methods for generating vortex neutrons \cite{Clark:2015rcq,sarenac2018methods,sarenac2019generation,sarenac2016holography,sarenac2022experimental,geerits2023phase}, although it is still in the early stages, it holds promise.
-The physics processes related to vortex neutrons will provide an opportunity for reexamining atomic nucleus structure, cold neutron, and high-energy nuclear reactions.
+Specifically, there are currently experiments involving neutron or nuclear beta decay to measure the correlation coefficients in the angular distribution \cite{Ivanov:2017mnz,Ivanov:2019bqr,Seng:2024itx}.
+Neutron states with additional OAM are expected to influence this observable.
+Although the model we currently employ considers only the single vortex state of the neutron, it can be reasonably anticipated that if the initial-state neutron exhibits interference from vortex states, it would impact the corresponding decay angular distribution correlation coefficients.
+Additionally, one could envision future measurements of the angular correlation coefficients of relativistically-boosted radioactive nuclei (such as those prepared in FRIB \cite{Johnson:2019sps} and similar facilities).
+If vortex state neutrons dependent on OAM exist within the relativistically-boosted radioactive nuclei, differences in the angular correlation coefficients may be observed in the measurement results.
+Finally, the physics processes related to vortex neutrons will provide an opportunity for reexamining atomic nucleus structure and high-energy nuclear reactions.